Small Town America is alive and well in the middle of Michigan, in the historic City of St. Louis!

-Over the past ten years the City has been hard at work on economic development, downtown and Brownfield projects to build an outstanding core to the City.
+Over the past several years the City has been hard at work on economic development, downtown and Brownfield projects to build an outstanding core to the City.
 Evidence of this is the improvement in the Central Business District of North Mill Street and M-46 where you can see a $350,000 MDOT Enhancement Project as well as a $750,000 parking lot and alleyway improvement project that was completed in 2003.
 Victorian lighting with underground electric, installed by the City’s own Electric Department, highlights the area along with landscaping, trees, new paving, flowers and more.
-As of 2006, two Brownfield projects has brought a private investment of over $1 million to downtown and several other sites are being cleaned up for possible redevelopment.
+Two Brownfield projects has brought a private investment of over $1 million to downtown and several other sites are being cleaned up for possible redevelopment.
 2014 will see the beginning of a new City Hall which will house City offices as well as the St. Louis Police Department.

 Whether you’re looking for a wonderful place to live, work, start a business or just visit we encourage you to browse our website more carefully and see all St. Louis

 has to offer!